polimi-ispl/PARCnet/README.md

 If you wish to modify `global` or `path` parameters in `config.yaml`, please run `create_default_trace.py` after the changes have been made.

 ## Audio Examples 🎧
-Audio examples are available at our [GitHub page](https://polimi-ispl.github.io/PARCnet/).
+Audio examples are available at our [GitHub demo page](https://polimi-ispl.github.io/PARCnet/).